zackyancey/sbp/README.md

 # SBP - Simple Bash Prompt
 [![Build Status](https://travis-ci.org/brujoand/sbp.svg?branch=master)](https://travis-ci.org/brujoand/sbp)

+Breaking Change: The filler segment is no longer needed, and should be removed from the sbp.conf.

 Simple Bash Prompt (SBP) is a bash prompt, which was simple once.
 This started out as a pure ripoff from powerline-shell, which is great, but written in python.
 SBP is all bash, which makes it fast and fun.

-I've tried making the code as readable and extendable as possible.
+I've tried making the code as readable and extensible as possible.
 If something seems wrong, lacking or bad in some way; feel free to rant, review and create a pull request.

 ![Screenshot](https://raw.githubusercontent.com/brujoand/sbp/master/resources/timer.png)

 ## Requirements
-If you want the fancy pointy segment seperators, you need the powerline fonts _installed_ and _enabled_.
+If you want the fancy pointy segment separators, you need the powerline fonts _installed_ and _enabled_.
 Both.
 You can get them [here](https://github.com/powerline/fonts).
 Then run the install.sh script.
 Now the hard_to_remember part.
 Change the settings of your terminal emulator.
 Something like "Settings" and then "Fonts" will probably be the right place.